git-saj/discord-video-streamer/README.md

    - Try using `!help` to test basic functionality
    - Check that your Discord token is valid

+5. **First-time setup issues**
+   - Use the automated setup script: `./scripts/setup.sh`
+   - This checks dependencies, installs packages, and creates config.json
+   - Make sure to edit config.json with your Discord token after setup

 ### Debug Mode

 Run with debug logging: